Shellyda/project-software-engineering/README.md

 ## Overview

-The **Me passa a receita aí?** platform allows users to explore a wide range of recipes shared by a community of food lovers.
+**Me passa a receita aí?** platform allows users to explore a wide range of recipes shared by a community of food lovers.
 Users can contribute by sharing their own recipes, providing feedback through comments, and rating the recipes they try.

 ## Features